• Skip to primary navigation

 • Pinterest

 This easy apple rhubarb crisp gets sweet-tart flavor from pink rhubarb, a bit of zip from fresh ginger, and oat-flecked cobbles of salty streusel.
-Now with gluten-free, vegan, refined sugar-free, and paleo options.
+A reader-favorite recipe since 2010, this crisp has lots of sweet reviews and comments, including variations on the streusel and fruit filling.
+I've included gluten-free, vegan, refined sugar-free, and paleo options too.

 vegan gluten-free apple rhubarb crisp topped with ice cream

-I first shared the recipe for this apple rhubarb crisp (a.k.a. apple rhubarb crumble) back in May of 2010 and it's since become a reader favorite.
+I first shared the recipe for this apple rhubarb crisp (a.k.a. apple rhubarb crumble) back in May of 2010 and it's since become a reader favorite!
+Brightly spiced, cozy, and lidded with a crunchy oat topping, it's so satisfying with a scoop of vanilla ice cream or ginger ice cream melting over the top.

 Apple and Rhubarb Desserts

-I have Deborah Madison to thank for turning me on to the combination of apples and rhubarb with a pandowdy recipe in her beautiful cookbook Local Flavors (that I adapted here).
+I have Deborah Madison to thank for turning me on to the combination of apples and rhubarb with a rhubarb apple pandowdy recipe in her beautiful cookbook Local Flavors.
 Apples and rhubarb meet seasonally in the spring, when wintered over apples that have been stored since the fall coincide with fresh, field-grown rhubarb.
 They meet again in the fall when rhubarb grows its second cool-season crop and apples are beginning to ripen.

 Though a lesser known combination than strawberry rhubarb, apples tame rhubarb's tartness the same way that berries do.
 Additionally, they provide structure that berry-rhubarb desserts can lack.
 Try this combination in any sort of baked fruit dessert with a silly name: pies, cobblers, crumbles, brown betties, pandowdies, or buckles.